munzirc/true-progress/README.md

-# 📺 TrueProgress – Intelligent Video Progress Tracker
+# 📺 TrueProgress – Real Progress Tracker

-**TrueProgress** is a smart video player system that tracks and persists how much of a video a user has uniquely watched.
-It ensures progress isn't inflated by re-watching or skipping, and always resumes from the last meaningful point — just like you'd expect in an e-learning platform or video lecture system.
+**TrueProgress** is a simple video player app that keeps track of how much of a video you've actually watched.
+It makes sure that if you skip around or rewatch parts, your progress is calculated accurately.
+The app also remembers where you left off, so you can pick up right where you stopped.

 ---